 LeMarre would get the win for Saugerties, while Bauer would get the loss for the Diamond Dawgs.

 The Diamond Dawgs will begin a three-game road trip on Tuesday as they head to Murnane Field to face the Utica Brewers.
-The Stallions, winners of two straight, will try to extend their streak to three as they head back home to Cantine Memorial Veterans Field on Tuesday to face the Albany Dutchmen.
+The Stallions, winners of two straight, will try to extend their streak to three as they head back home to Cantine Memorial Veterans Field to face the Albany Dutchmen.